thatOneArchUser/thatonearchuser/README.md

 <details>
   <summary>how did i learn all that stuff?</summary>
   pls dont ask me, i have no fucking idea

+  but

+  its not like i randomly woke up and i knew all that stuff
 </details>

 ## languages